Billy Budd (film)

-Billy Budd is a 1962 British historical drama-adventure film produced, directed, and co-written by Peter Ustinov.
-Adapted from Louis O. Coxe and Robert H. Chapman's stage play version of Herman Melville's short novel Billy Budd, it stars Terence Stamp as Billy Budd, Robert Ryan as John Claggart, and Ustinov as Captain Vere.
-In his feature film debut, Stamp was nominated for an Academy Award for Best Supporting Actor, and received a Golden Globe Award for Most Promising Male Newcomer.
-The film was nominated for four BAFTAs.
+Billy Budd is a 1962 British historical adventure-drama film produced, directed, and co-written by Peter Ustinov.
+It is adapted from Louis O. Coxe and Robert H. Chapman's stage play version of Herman Melville's 1924 novella of the same name.
+Terence Stamp, in his film debut, plays the title role, with Robert Ryan as John Claggart, Melvyn Douglas as the Dansker, and Ustinov as Captain Vere.

+The film was released by Rank Film Distributors on September 21, 1962.
+It received generally positives reviews with film critic Pauline Kael calling it the best film of 1962.
+It was nominated for five BAFTA Awards, including Best Film and Outstanding British Film.
+For his first-ever film role, Stamp was nominated for an Academy Award for Best Supporting Actor and a BAFTA Award for Most Promising Newcomer to Leading Film Roles, and received a Golden Globe Award for New Star of the Year – Actor.

 Plot

 In the year 1797, the British naval vessel HMS Avenger presses into service a crewman "according to the Rights of War" from the merchant ship The Rights of Man.
 The new crewman, Billy Budd, is considered naive by his shipmates, and they attempt to indoctrinate him in their cynicism.
 But Budd's steadfast optimism remains; when asked to critique the horrible stew the crew must eat, he offers "It's hot.
 And there's a lot of it.
 I like everything about it except the flavor."
 The crew discovers Budd stammers in his speech when anxious.

 Though Budd manages to enchant the crew, his attempts at befriending the brutal master-at-arms, John Claggart, are unsuccessful.
 Claggart is cruel and unrepentant, a man who controls the crew through vicious flogging, savaging them before they can prey on him.
+In a scene on deck alone with Billy, Claggart is lit with shadows on his brows resembling satanic horns.

 Claggart orders Squeak to find means of putting Budd on report and to implicate him in a planned mutiny.
 He then brings his charges to the Captain, Edwin Fairfax Vere.
-Vere summons both Claggart and Budd to his cabin for a private confrontation.
-When Claggart makes his false charges that Budd is a conspirator, Budd stammers, unable to find the words to respond, and he strikes Claggart - who falls backward against a block and tackle and fatally injures himself.
+Vere summons both Claggart and Budd to his cabin.
+When Claggart makes his false charges that Budd is a conspirator, Budd stammers, unable to find the words to respond, and he strikes Claggart, who falls backward against a block and dies.

 Captain Vere assembles a court-martial.
 Though aware of the background to Budd and Claggart's conflict, the captain is also torn between morality and duty to his station.
-Vere intervenes in the final stages of deliberations - which at that point are in support of Budd - to argues the defendant must be found guilty for even striking Claggart, not to mention killing him.
-His argument that the letter of the law matters is successful, and Budd is convicted.
+Vere intervenes in the final stages of deliberations - which at that point are in support of Budd - to argue the defendant must be found guilty for even striking Claggart, not to mention killing him.
+His argument that the letter of the law matters carries, and Budd is convicted.